alebastrov/java-junit-5-expected-exception/readme.md

 @ExtendWith(LoggingExtension.class)
 public class SecondsToMinutesUtilsExceptionTest {

-    @HideExceptionLogging({NumberFormatException.class, IllegalArgumentException.class})
+    @HideByExceptionClass({NumberFormatException.class, IllegalArgumentException.class})
     private static SecondsToMinutesUtils secsToMins;
     ...
 ~~~

 @ExtendWith(LoggingExtension.class) enables that plugin and
-@HideExceptionLogging(Class[]) allows you to set up which Exceptions you're expecting to be thrown
+@HideByExceptionClass(Class[]) allows you to set up which Exceptions you're expecting to be thrown
 for the tested class.